 Editor’s note: This post was originally published in May 2017, and has been updated with new photos and information for accuracy and comprehensiveness.

 So, let’s get started!

 The printable recipe page is listed below; but first, I will guide you step-by-step with photos.
 Don’t be scared!
 It’s easier than you think, and it’s not rocket science!
 You got this!

 Get your large pot ready with a tablespoon of coconut oil, and heat to medium-high.
-Throw in your pork, and season with Cajun seasoning, enough to coat the pork.
+Throw in your meat, and season with Cajun seasoning, enough to coat the meat.

 Also, please note that every time I add a new layer of food (i.e. meat, onions, bell pepper, excluding the sausage), I always season it accordingly with Cajun seasoning.
 This will insure that your food is being seasoned enough throughout the process.

-The pork should sizzle when it hits the pot.
+The meat should sizzle when it hits the pot.

 This next step is one of the most important.
 You will want to keep sizzling the meat until it forms a brown sediment (griade) at the bottom of the pot.